nhm-7/kaggle_competitions/README.md

-# kaggle_competitions
+# Kaggle competitions

-Diverse kaggle competitions in which I participated
+Diverse kaggle competitions in which I participated.